object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

     In [6]: type(students['FirstName'])
     Out[6]: pandas.core.series.Series

+.. only:: not book

     Observe that the :class:`~pandas.DataFrame` acts as a dictionary of one-dimensional data :class:`~pandas.Series`.
 A :class:`pandas.Series` can be indexed and sliced like any other Python :ref:`sequence type <typesseq>`.
 This very high level introduction is all we'll need to use pandas in demonstrations in this chapter.
-Much more documentation is available on the `pandas website <https://pandas.pydata.org/docs/>`__.
+Much more documentation is available on the `Pandas website <https://pandas.pydata.org/docs/>`__.

+.. only:: book

+    Observe that the :class:`~pandas.DataFrame` acts as a dictionary of one-dimensional data :class:`~pandas.Series`.
+A :class:`pandas.Series` can be indexed and sliced like any other Python :ref:`sequence type <typesseq>`.
+This very high level introduction is all we'll need to use pandas in demonstrations in this chapter.
+Much more documentation is available on the Pandas website [#pandas]_.

 .. note::